 When to Perform CPR: 7 Key Situations You Should Know

 Breathing and pulse are the two critical factors in determining whether someone needs CPR.
 If a person isn’t breathing or doesn’t have a pulse, you need to perform CPR immediately.
-Here are the situations where a victim might need CPR:
+Here are the situations where a victim needs CPR:

 1. When someone is unconscious